turingschool/career-development-curriculum/module_one/storytelling_i.md

 * Why did you come to Turing?
 * What helps you overcome challenges at Turing?
-* Knowing your values, what kind of software developer do you believe you'll become?
+* How do your strengths apply to being a good software developer?
-* As a group, come up with a
+* Knowing your values, how will you use them in your new career?

 ### Whole Group Debrief/Synthesis
 Share out: